greg3d/forwrd-home-assignment/README.md

   - You can use any solution you prefer for the chart, any chart library you know (for example, Chart.js is an open-source library that is really simple to use) or even some js-css solution.
 Note that there is no library currently installed in the project for that.
 Feel free to install any library of your choosing.
 - If you don't manage to show the data in a graphic solution as a pie chart, or you don't have enough time, the minimum requirement is to render a list of the countries we have - and render near each country a number of how many users are from this country.

+### Bonus Round :)
+- Deploy your code to any platform you wish to be accessible from the web.

 ### General notes:

-- Feel free to make any changes to the existing code, changing the components implementation, changing passed props, css, and so on.
-Treat the code as a draft for you to continue from and play with.
+- Make sure the code meets your standards and allows you to express yourself.
+Feel free to make any changes to the existing code, changing the components implementation, changing passed props, css, and so on
-- Fixing bugs in the existing code also gives bonus points :)
+- Using Vite is optional.
+Again - feel free to make any changes.
+- The suggested design and Look&Feel (mock) are also optional.
+You can follow it or design your own.
 - If there are any other changes or optimizations that you think are in place and it wasn't mentioned here, we would be glad for you to mention and explain 🤩